Effects of Hydromorphone Abuse: Short-Term, Long-Term, Side Effects, and Treatment

 The medication also produces several side effects that impact the mental health of the user, including:1,5

 - Anger and agitation.

 - Auditory or visual hallucinations.

 The continued use and abuse of hydromorphone can culminate in a higher number of more intense side effects.
-For example, someone that experiences symptoms of anxiety as a side effect of the substance could develop worsening symptoms of an anxiety disorder as use continues.
-Also, people that use substances as a form of self-medication will only conceal their underlying mental health concerns.
+For example, someone who experiences symptoms of anxiety as a side effect of the substance could develop worsening symptoms of an anxiety disorder as use continues.
+Also, people who use substances as a form of self-medication will only conceal their underlying mental health concerns.

 - Decision-making skills.

 Another long-term effect that may be very dangerous for an opioid user is the development of tolerance.
 Tolerance occurs when the body begins to require more and more of a drug to produce the same effects.3 Tolerance compels users to flirt with ever-increasing, dangerous amounts of drugs, which can easily lead to overdose.